DaniBalbuena/Practical_Astrodynamics/A1/README.md

 # Data type returned

 *.dat files with data regarding the time conversion tables for UT1 and GPS.
-Completing the conversion and writing part, also *.dat files with the converted times will be present as an output.
+Upon completion of the conversion and writing part, also *.dat files with the converted times will be present as an output.